 Manifesto in my own words - Response to change over following a strict roadmap from senior management.
-Individuals and interaction over office politics.Working software over long hours of meaningless meetings.
+Individuals and interaction over office politics.Working software over long hours of pointless meetings.
 Customer negotiations over budget negotiation.
-That is, not easy to achieve, but I believe this is the way to transform a bureaucracy company to thrive in the digital world.
+That is not simple to accomplish, but it is the only way for a bureaucratic organization to thrive in the digital age.